CVE-2011-4815

 01 // Technical Summary

 Ruby applications using versions prior to 1.8.7-p357 are vulnerable to a denial-of-service (DoS) attack.
-By providing crafted input, attackers can trigger predictable hash collisions, leading to excessive CPU consumption and application unavailability, effectively shutting down the service.
+By providing specially crafted input, attackers can trigger hash collisions, leading to excessive CPU consumption and application unavailability, effectively rendering the application unresponsive.

 02 // Vulnerability Mechanism

-Step 2: Payload Delivery: The attacker submits the crafted input to the target application.
-This could be through a web form, API call, or any other input mechanism the application uses to receive data.
+Step 2: Input Delivery: The attacker submits the crafted input to the Ruby application.
+This could be through a web form, API call, or any other input mechanism that the application uses.

-Step 6: Denial of Service: The CPU exhaustion leads to a denial of service.
+Step 5: Denial of Service: The CPU consumption caused by the linear search leads to a denial-of-service.
 The application becomes unresponsive, unable to process legitimate requests, and potentially crashes or becomes unavailable.

 03 // Deep Technical Analysis